John de Lancie didn’t want to recreate Q on Star Trek: Picard

 John de Lancie wanted Q to move forward in the series

-During the Treks Talk Telethon, de Lancie commented that he asked [the producers] if they were going to “move from here, forward?”
+During the Treks Talk Telethon, de Lancie commented that he asked if they were going to “move from here, forward?”
 He was assured that was the case, and that was one of the reasons he signed on for the role again.

 It makes sense that de Lancie wouldn’t want to play the same Q. Admiral Jean-Luc Picard has moved forward as has Captain Riker and Deanna Troi.
 Though Q isn’t human, remaining stagnant isn’t in his nature.
 He was always on the move, always trying something new, and perhaps, along the way, he learned maturity, he grew into a much more evolved being.
 And, for whatever reason, he needs Admiral Picard in this second season so maybe, just maybe, he’s grown into someone that is more about making change than getting his own way.
 Or that could be wishful thinking.
 We’ll see when Star Trek: Picard returns.